Universidad-de-Malaga/esiidm/README.md

 Grant No. CEF-TC-2019-4-001.

-The first deployment as a system for Spanish non-University Erasmus+ students has been done under an collaboration agreement between SEPIE, RedIRIS/Red.es and UMA.
+The first deployment as a system for Spanish non-University Erasmus+ students has been done under a collaboration agreement between SEPIE, RedIRIS/Red.es and UMA.

 This people have invested time and ideas for producing it: